Project 1: The Basics - First Steps

 Time Estimate 1-2 hours

-Prerequisites Basic C syntax, compiling with -g
+Prerequisites Basic C, stack frames, compiling with -g

-Key Topics Breakpoints, stepping, stack frames, variable inspection
+Key Topics Breakpoints, stepping, frames, locals

 1. Learning Objectives